DevOpsMansa/CSS-RothkoPainting/README.md

 ## Every HTML element is its own box – with its own spacing and a border.
 This is called the Box Model.

-### I used CSS and the Box Model to create a Rothko-style rectangular art pieces
+### I used CSS and the Box Model to create Rothko-style rectangular art pieces
--Powered by freeCodeCamp# CSS-RothkoPainting
+-Powered by freeCodeCamp